AuthBricks

 }

-svc, err := db.CreateOrUpdateService(context.Background(), serviceConfig)
+svc, err := c.CreateOrUpdateService(context.Background(), serviceConfig)

 if err != nil {